And there is way more than just cycling around, visiting the red-light district and chartering a boat on the canals.

 Not sure?
 Have a detailed look what’s inside this email guide.

 3. SWING on Europe’s highest swing

-You know what, this fun thing to do in Amsterdam doesn’t need a big explanation.
+You know what?
+This fun thing to do in Amsterdam doesn’t require a big explanation.

-Again: You’ve to have a valid ticket to enter!!!
+Ticket: You’ve to have a valid ticket to enter!!!
+You cannot enter without.